northwesternmutual/azure-activedirectory-library-for-react-native/README.md

 ### Manually Install iOS

 1. Copy `src/ios/*` to `<path to RN app>/ios/<appname>`
-1. Open xcdoe to `<path to RN app>/ios` and include those files in the app.
+1. Open xcode to `<path to RN app>/ios` and include those files in the app.
 1. Add the following to the apps .plist files.

     ```